harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 Ken Buchanan <<kenrb@chromium.org>>

-Last updated: 05-Sep-2025
+Last updated: 05-Nov-2025

+_Most recent edit removed `immediate` as a `mediation` value, and added a new field called `uiMode`._

 ## Summary

-We propose an “immediate” mediation modality for WebAuthn and password `CredentialsContainer::get()` requests that mirrors the `preferImmediatelyAvailable` API properties on Android and iOS.
-This modality fails promptly if no credentials are immediately available, and thus allows sites to direct users to fallback sign-in methods in that case.
+We propose an “immediate” modality for WebAuthn and password `CredentialsContainer::get()` requests that mirrors the `preferImmediatelyAvailable` API properties on Android and iOS.
+This modality fails promptly if no credentials are immediately available, and thus allows sites to direct users to fallback sign-in methods or non-signed-in experiences in that case.

 ## Goal

-This feature aims to enable a sign-in flow with passkeys and managed passwords that does not require a user to visit a traditional sign-in page containing multiple sign-in methods for the user to choose between (such as a username/password form, multiple federated sign-in options, a recovery button, etc), while at the same time not changing the sign-in experience for users for whom passkeys or managed password are not available.
+This feature aims to enable a sign-in flow with passkeys and managed passwords that does not require a user to visit a traditional sign-in page containing multiple sign-in methods for the user to choose between (such as a username/password form, multiple federated sign-in options, a recovery button, etc), while at the same time not changing the sign-in experience for users for whom passkeys or managed passwords are not available.
 When one or more such credential are available, a user who has reached a sign-in moment in their interaction with a site (such as, for example, by clicking a "Sign In" button) will see a browser dialog containing a list of existing eligible credentials for that site.
 When the user confirms the credential to use (or selects a credential, if multiple are shown), they can be immediately signed in.

 The use cases that this best supports are where a user has an account on the site, but the site does not know the identity of the user through previously set cookies.
 Some of the reasons why this commonly happens are:
 * Users create an account and passkey for a site on one device, and want to sign in to the site on a different device, where the passkey has been synced by their passkey provider.